 Another meningococcal vaccine that provides protection from certain serogroup B strains is available to adolescents.
-The ACIP declined in 2015 to make a recommendation that all adolescents routinely receive this vaccine; rather, the ACIP supported individual decision making about this vaccine.
+The ACIP declined in 2015 to recommend that all adolescents routinely receive this vaccine.
+Instead, the ACIP supported individual decision-making about this vaccine.
 During ongoing outbreaks of disease caused by serogroup B meningococcal bacteria, the ACIP recommends routine use of this vaccine in individuals at risk of exposure.

 Human Papillomavirus Vaccine

-HPV is very common: one recent study showed that nearly 27% of girls and women aged 14-59 tested positive for one or more strains of HPV.
+HPV is common: a recent study showed nearly 27% of girls and women aged 14-59 tested positive for one or more strains of HPV.
 Rates for boys and men are likely to be similar.
 Mathematical models have shown that more than 80% of women will have been infected with genital HPV by the time they reach age 50.
-According to the American Cancer Society, each year about 11,000 U.S. women are diagnosed with cervical cancer, and about 4,000 die from it.
+According to the American Cancer Society, about 11,000 U.S. women are diagnosed with cervical cancer each year, and about 4,000 die from it.

-Seasonal influenza vaccination is recommended yearly for all adolescents and teenagers; in fact, it is recommended for everyone over the age of 6 months.
+Seasonal influenza vaccination is recommended annually for all adolescents and teenagers.
+In fact, it is recommended for everyone over 6 months.
 The vaccine protects against respiratory illness caused by influenza viruses.
 Because new strains of influenza appear frequently, the seasonal flu vaccine usually changes each year.
 Each season’s vaccine is designed to protect against three or four strains of influenza.
 Influenza vaccine is available as an injected or inhaled vaccine.

-Symptoms of influenza (also commonly called flu) tend to emerge suddenly and include fever, chills, coughing, sore throat, achiness, headaches, and fatigue.
-Vomiting and diarrhea may also occur, but these symptoms are more common for children than for adults.
-Influenza symptoms typically last about week.
+Symptoms of influenza (also commonly called flu) tend to emerge suddenly, including fever, chills, coughing, sore throat, achiness, headaches, and fatigue.
+Vomiting and diarrhea may also occur, but these symptoms are more common for children than adults.
+Influenza symptoms typically last about a week.
 Complications from influenza can lead to ear and sinus infections, pneumonia, and, uncommonly, death.

-Adolescents who do not have and will not receive the vaccines required for school entry may need to have their parents file medical, religious, or philosophical belief exemptions with the state government or school district, or face the possibility of being denied entrance to school.
+Adolescents who do not have and will not receive the vaccines required for school entry may need to file medical, religious, or philosophical belief exemptions with the state government or school district, or face the possibility of being denied entrance to school.

 School-based Immunization Programs

-In some areas, school districts offer immunizations programs in the schools.
+In some areas, school districts offer immunization programs in the schools.
 School nurses or nurses provided by an outside organization may administer the vaccines.
-One challenge of school-based immunization is coordinating medical records with the student’s primary care provider.
+One challenge of school-based immunization is to coordinate medical records with the student’s primary care provider.

 Looking to the Adult Years

 As they near adulthood, teenagers can prepare to manage their own healthcare by discussing immunization with their doctors and parents.
 They can find out whether they are up-to-date with their shots and which vaccines are recommended for them.
-If they plan to go to college, join the military, or switch to a new healthcare provider, teenagers should make sure that they have a copy of their immunization history to include with their medical records.
+If they plan to go to college, join the military, or switch to a new healthcare provider, teenagers should ensure they have a copy of their immunization history with their medical records.